-Providing an overview of essential topics in multicultural psychology, this work focuses on the intersection of humanistic psychology and multiculturalism, including history, theory, research, and practice.
+Providing an overview of essential topics in multicultural psychology, Humanistic Approaches to Multiculturalism and Diversity focuses on the intersection of humanistic psychology and multiculturalism, including history, theory, research, and practice.

 This book will be of great interest to mental health professionals interested in humanistic and existential psychology.

 PART I: History and Critique of Humanistic Psychology from a Multicultural Perspective

 Louis Hoffman, Heatherlyn Cleare-Hoffman, Nathaniel Granger, Jr., and David St. John

 3. The Challenge of Multiculturalism to Humanistic Psychology